shannu-afk/innomaticsInternshipTask1/README.md

 3. Click the "Submit" button to add the entry to the budget summary table.

 ### View Budget
-1. Click the "View Budget" button to toggle the visibility of the budget summary table.
+1. Click the "View Budget" button(Twice) to toggle the visibility of the budget summary table.

 ### Edit/Delete Entry
 1. Each row in the budget summary table includes "Edit" and "Delete" buttons.